esy/esy/README.md

 Now you may run `esy` commands using your local version of `esy`.

 ### Running Tests

 ```
 % make test
 ```

+### Branches

+There are two branches:

+- `master` — the active development, we cut new versions out of there regularly.
+- `0.0.x` — maintainance branch for 0.0.x releases.

 ### Issues